 But!
 BUT!… Stephen Fry wins because he is TALLER.

-There you have it, readers: we declare Stephen Fry winner of the Battle of the Harry Potter Narrators, because he is taller and Peter says so.
+There you have it, readers: we declare Stephen Fry winner of the Battle of the Harry Potter audiobooks narrators, because he is taller and Peter says so.
 Jim Dale is first runner up because all the other reasons. …And second runner up is PETER for using all the voices when he reads it to his kids.

 Sign up for our newsletter to have the best of Book Riot delivered straight to your inbox every two weeks.
 No spam.
 We promise.